wuxudong/react-native-charts-wrapper/README.md

 Example of how charts are used and how to apply configuration can be found in example.

+## Convention

+Android and IOS have different convention:

+1. color's alpha in android is 0-255, in ios is 0-1
+2. percent in android is 0-100, in ios is 0-1
+3. animation.duration in MpAndroidChart is milliseconds, in Charts is seconds.
+4. their enum case name is always different, for example XAxisPosition, in MpAndroidChart is BOTH_SIDED, in Charts is bothSided.

+##Here we use android Convention##

+##Always use processColor to set color##

 ## Data Format

 - Complete Form